 “This small but crucial section of corridor will have a direct impact on connectivity for the west side of Atlanta,” said Brian P. McGowan, President and CEO of ABI.
 “Accessibility is core to building an equitable and inclusive Atlanta.
 This is one more step in the right direction.”

 “CSX is excited to work with Atlanta BeltLine, Inc. to finalize yet another property transaction that advances ABI’s vision,” said CSX Regional Vice President of State Relations Craig Camuso.
 “After working earlier this year to secure the sale of a critical piece of railroad corridor for the Southside Trail, CSX and ABI continue to build momentum for this project, which will enhance connectivity among Atlanta’s neighborhoods and spur sustainable economic growth.”

 Over the next six months, CSX will be removing the rails.
-ABI will evaluate next steps regarding converting the corridor to an interim trail.
+ABI will evaluate next steps regarding converting the corridor to an unpaved trail.
 The public is prohibited from using the corridor until ABI announces that it has been brought to a safe standard.